Gao Yisheng: The Gao-style system

-The 哲宗 Zhe Zong and Yi Zong branches of Gao style Bagua will refer to their art as "Guanghua Bagua", which refers to Guanghua Mountain, from whence hailed the legendary Daoist teacher Song Yiren (who Gao claimed to have learned his Hou Tian 64 palms from).
+The zhezong and yizong branches of Gao-style baguazhang will refer to their art as "Guanghua baguazhang", which refers to Guanghua Mountain, from whence hailed the legendary Daoist teacher Song Yiren (who Gao claimed to have learned his houtian 64 palms from).
 This is the preferred terminology and oral history among the Wu Mengxia and Zhang Junfeng branches.

-Guanghua Baguazhang as practiced in the Wu Mengxia line consists of 108 "major exercises".. a number with numerological and cosmological significance (108 beads on a mala, 108 stars in Zi Wei Dou Shu 紫微斗數).
+Guanghua baguazhang as practiced in the Wu Mengxia line consists of 108 "major exercises".. a number with numerological and cosmological significance (108 beads on a mala, 108 stars in ziwei doushu).

-4 Main Divisions: Ben 本, Jie 解, Cai 拆, Bian 变.
+4 Main Divisions: ben (本), jie (解), cai (拆), bian (变).